 - Turn your body into a fat-burning machine!

 Researchers have long determined that starting a weight lifting plan can also improve your posture, help you get better sleep, beneficial in maintaining weight loss, in addition to lowering inflammation, and staving off chronic disease.

-The first thing you need to understand is you don’t necessarily need weights to build lean muscle mass and tone your body.
+The first thing you need to understand is that you don’t necessarily need weights to build lean muscle mass and tone your body.
 There are some great strength training exercises, like pushups or leg lunges, you only need your body weight to provide resistance.

 However, you can expand your at-home workout options with dumbbells.
-The cost for a beginner’s set of adjustable weight dumbbells start around $50, and increases as you add more weight.
+The cost for a beginner’s set of adjustable weight dumbbells starts around $50, and increases as you add more weight.

 One of my favorites counterparts to free-weight dumbbells are kettlebells.
 They are weighted balls with handles.
 There are a variety of kettlebell exercises to work out several muscle groups at once, giving you a full-body workout.